 Shared Study Space

 Both Bldg 19 & 23 have Shared Study Space.
 These areas are good for small meetings of fewer than 3 people.
-These non-reservable spaces are available on a first-come, first-served basis.
+These non-reservable spaces are available on a first-come,

 - Masters Study Rooms in Bldg 19